khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Coinglass](https://user-images.githubusercontent.com/46355364/207844637-a9321889-c4d8-4d44-95fe-a6288a17ad19.png)

 With the account created, find the assigned API key within the account profile page.
-Enter this value into the OpenBB Terminal by typing:
+Enter this value into the Finance Analysis by typing:

 ```console
 /keys/coinglass REPLACE_WITH_KEY